 Story time!

-What is a scope in JavaScript?
+What is scope in JavaScript?

-What are the available types of scope in JavaScript?
+Different types of scope in JavaScript

-1. Global Scope
+- Global Scope

-2. Functional Scope
+- Functional Scope

 Global Scope

-Example Code
+Example code:

 var name = "Foo Bar"